vanshvekariya/YouTube-Videos-Trend-Analysis/README.md

 - **Semantic Search**: Find videos based on meaning, not just keywords
 - **Data Pipeline**: Ingest and process YouTube trending data from Kaggle
 - **Embeddings**: Generate vector representations using sentence-transformers or OpenAI
+- **Enhanced Metadata Filtering**: Rich filtering capabilities with consistent SQL and Vector DB data

+> 📖 **New**: See [ENHANCED_INGESTION.md](ENHANCED_INGESTION.md) for details on the unified data processing pipeline with advanced filtering capabilities.

 ## 📁 Project Structure